bournx/bournx.github.io/README.md

 ![Alt Text](https://media.giphy.com/media/JTECfmOwFnCrkGU4YB/giphy.gif)

+### **Personal Learning Plan!!**

+* Code everyday!
+Even for a little bit.
+It can be fun, but I also want to be consistent and not burn myself out.
+* Maintain my focus on school and learning, instead of just rushing through work.
+* Keep track of all my assignments and projects.
+Going home is nice, but difficult to stay on track.
+* Manage my time wisely to help me finish and control my work.
+* Work with my team more to learn how to collaborate effectively
+* Work Smarter, not harder.

 If you made it all the way to the end, thank you for stopping by!
 And you will probably see me around, either on a board on on the ground :)